ezEngine/docs-src/pages/docs/graphics/shaders/shaders-overview.md

 # Shaders

 Shaders are files with the `.ezShader` extension.
 These files not only provide the HLSL code for each shader stage used, but also the complete render state used when drawing with this shader.
 Several permutations of the same shader can exist.
-Permutations can inpact the render state or affect the HLSL source code.
+Permutations can impact the render state or affect the HLSL source code.
 Thus, one shader file can produce several outputs.

 ## Shader Sections